Interstate 25 in Wyoming: Casper to Buffalo

 I-25 leaves the city of Casper and has an interchange with WYO 254 (Wardwell Road) next to unincorporated Hartrandt and the town of Bar Nunn.
 The Interstate has an interchange with Ormsby Road in the Homa Hills area on the northern edge of the Casper populated area.
 I-25 has minor interchanges with Ranch Road and an unnamed road marketed as exit 223, then connects with the south end of WYO 387, which serves Midwest to the east, before entering Johnson County.
 The freeway has interchanges with Tisdale Mountain Road and Powder River Road just north of the highway's crossing of the South Fork of the Powder River.
 I-25 meets the southern end of WYO 196 (TTT Road) and parallels the state highway to Kaycee, where the highway crosses the Middle Fork of the Powder River and has an interchange with WYO 191.
 North of Kaycee, I-25 crosses the North Fork of the Powder River and has minor interchanges with Reno Road, Middle Fork Road, and Trabing Road and a crossings of two branches of Crazy Woman Creek near the Middle Fork interchange.
 The final I-25 Bus. and its companion, US 87 Bus., split off to the south of the town of Buffalo, the county seat of Johnson County.
 East of the town, I-25 has an interchange with US 16, which also carries I-90 Bus.
 The Interstate reaches its northern terminus at a directional T interchange with I-90.
 US 87 continues north along westbound I-90 toward Sheridan and Billings; I-90 also heads east toward Gillette.
 Buffalo's I-25 Bus. and US 87 Bus. have their northern terminuses at a partial interchange just west of the I-25/I-90 junction.

 History

-Construction on I-25 began with a section near Cheyenne in 1958.
+The first section of I-25 to be built with funds from the Federal-Aid Highway Act of 1956 was a section near Cheyenne, which commenced in 1958.
+Earlier funds from the state government had been used to begin work on a freeway bypass of Casper in 1953; its first 3 mi section was opened to traffic on October 1, 1960.
 The final section of the freeway, spanning 26 mi between Casper and Kaycee, was opened on February 2, 1982.